IBM/SpectrumScaleTools/ece_os_readiness/README.md

   --no-tuned-check     Does not run tuned checks --allow-sata         EXPERIMENTAL: To do checks on SATA drives.
 Do NOT use
                        for real checks
-  --toolkit            To indicate is being run from Spectrum Scale install
+  --toolkit            To indicate is being run from IBM Storage Scale
-                       toolkit
+                       install toolkit
   -V, --version        show program's version number and exit -v, --verbose        Shows debug messages on console
 ```